Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/tests/results/test-productManager-document-ts.md

 # Product Requirements Document

 ## Product Overview

-The Recipe Finder App is a mobile and web application designed to help home cooks discover recipes based on the ingredients they already have at home.
-By allowing users to input available ingredients, the app suggests recipes that minimize the need for additional purchases, promoting reduced food waste and cost savings.
+The Recipe Finder app is a mobile and web application designed to help home cooks discover recipes based on the ingredients they already have at home.
+By simply inputting available ingredients, users can receive personalized recipe suggestions, helping them reduce food waste, save money, and make meal planning easier.

 ## Problem Statement

-Home cooks often struggle to decide what to cook with the ingredients they have on hand, leading to frequent purchases of new groceries and contributing to unnecessary food waste.
-There is a need for an intuitive solution that enables users to find creative and practical recipes using ingredients already available at home.
+Home cooks often struggle to decide what to cook, especially when they want to use up ingredients on hand to avoid waste and unnecessary grocery trips.
+Existing recipe apps typically require users to search by recipe or cuisine, rather than by available ingredients, leading to unused groceries and increased food waste.
+There is a need for a user-friendly solution that enables users to quickly find recipes that utilize what they already have at home.

 ## User Personas

-### 1. Budget-Conscious Home Cook
+### 1. Busy Parents
+- Age: 30-45
+- Cook for: Family (2-5 people)
+- Needs: Quick meal ideas, minimize grocery trips, use up perishable items

+### 2. Young Professionals
-- **Age:** 25-45
+- Age: 22-35
+- Cook for: Themselves or roommates
-- **Goals:** Save money on groceries, reduce waste, cook healthy meals.
+- Needs: Cost-effective meals, reduce food waste, simple recipes
-- **Pain Points:** Limited time, dislikes food waste, needs inspiration for meal planning.

-### 2. Busy Professional
+### 3. Budget-Conscious Students
-- **Age:** 30-55
+- Age: 18-25
-- **Goals:** Quickly prepare meals after work, use up leftovers.
-- **Pain Points:** Limited time for shopping, wants to avoid last-minute grocery runs.
+- Cook for: Themselves, sometimes friends
+- Needs: Cheap recipes using limited ingredients, avoid buying extra groceries

-### 3. Eco-Conscious Family
+### 4. Eco-Conscious Individuals
-- **Age:** 35-50
+- Age: 25-50
-- **Goals:** Teach children to value food, minimize household waste.
-- **Pain Points:** Managing a variety of ingredients, dislikes throwing away food.
+- Cook for: Themselves or family
+- Needs: Reduce food waste, sustainable cooking habits, maximize use of leftovers

 ## Feature Requirements

 1. **Ingredient Input**
-   - Users can manually enter, scan, or select ingredients from a list.
+   - Allow users to manually enter or select ingredients they have at home.
-   - Option to save commonly used or favorite ingredients.
+   - Option to save frequently used ingredients for quick access.

-2. **Recipe Suggestions**
+2. **Recipe Search by Ingredients**
-   - Display recipes that match available ingredients.
+   - Generate recipe suggestions that match the user's available ingredients.
+   - Indicate recipes that require only the ingredients the user has, and those that need just 1-2 extra items.

+3. **Recipe Details**
+   - Show step-by-step instructions, prep/cook time, difficulty level, and nutritional information.
+   - Highlight which ingredients are in the user’s list and which are missing.

+4. **Shopping List Generator**
+   - Automatically create a shopping list for missing ingredients if the user wants to try a recipe that requires extras.

+5. **User Profiles**
+   - Allow users to create accounts to save ingredient lists, favorite recipes, and dietary preferences.

+6. **Personalization and Filters**
-   - Filter recipes by dietary preferences, cuisine, time to prepare, and difficulty.
+   - Filter recipes by dietary restrictions (e.g., vegetarian, vegan, gluten-free).

-3. **Ingredient Matching**
-   - Show recipes that use all or most of the entered ingredients.
-   - Highlight missing ingredients, if any.

-4. **Recipe Details**
-   - Detailed instructions, preparation time, nutritional information, and serving sizes.
+   - Sort recipes by cook time, cuisine, and meal type.
-   - User ratings and reviews.

-5. **Pantry Management (Optional for MVP)**
+7. **Recipe Rating & Feedback**
-   - Ability to save and update a virtual pantry for ongoing ingredient tracking.
+   - Enable users to rate recipes and leave feedback for others.

-6. **User Accounts (Optional for MVP)**
-   - Account creation for saving preferences, favorite recipes, and ingredient history.

-7. **Waste Reduction Tips**
-   - Contextual tips on using leftovers and maximizing ingredient shelf life.

 ## MVP Definition

-**The Minimum Viable Product will include:**
+The Minimum Viable Product (MVP) will include the following core features:

+1. **Ingredient Input**
-- Ingredient Input: Manual entry and selection from a predefined list.
+   - Manual entry and selection from a common ingredients list.

-- Recipe Suggestions: Display recipes based on entered ingredients, including basic filters (e.g., dietary preference, preparation time).
+2. **Recipe Search by Ingredients**
+   - Generate and display recipes that match the user's inputted ingredients.
-- Ingredient Matching: Highlight recipes that use all or most ingredients, and indicate missing items.
+   - Highlight recipes that can be made with available ingredients, and those needing up to 2 extra items.

+3. **Recipe Details**
-- Recipe Details: Show full recipe instructions and basic information.
+   - Show basic recipe instructions, ingredient list, and prep/cook time.
-- Simple, guest-accessible interface (no account required).

-**Excluded from MVP:**
-- Pantry management features.
+4. **Basic User Profile**
-- User accounts and personalized recommendations.
+   - Save ingredient lists and favorite recipes.
-- Advanced filtering and waste reduction tips (can be included in future releases).

----

-**Summary:**
-The Recipe Finder App’s MVP will empower home cooks to reduce food waste and save money by making the most of what they already have.
-The initial release will focus on core ingredient-to-recipe functionality, with an easy-to-use interface optimized for quick inspiration and practical results.
+The MVP will focus on a simple, intuitive interface for entering ingredients and viewing recipe matches, ensuring users can quickly find recipes that help them use what they already have and reduce food waste.
+Advanced features like shopping lists, dietary filters, and ratings can be added in future releases.